Are You Working Smart To Stay Pain-Free On Your Construction Site?

 Whether that is by laying bricks, using hand tools, lifting, or shoveling, your wrists rarely get a break.

 And the combination of using forceful and repetitive movements as you work, alongside s constant bending of the wrist backward and forwards into awkward positions, means you are at high risk of repetitive strain injuries.

-Which can lead to painful inflammation and tendonitis of the wrist.
+Which can lead to painful inflammation and tendinitis of the wrist.

 Leaving you with numb, tingling hands, a loss of strength in your grip, and weakness and pain when bending your wrists.

-All terrible news for those of us that use our hands to make a living!
+All terrible news for those of us who use our hands to make a living!

 So what can you do to protect your wrists at work?

-And a good pair of gloves for this purpose are the Dewalt Vibration Reducing Gloves.
+And a good pair of gloves for this last one are the Dewalt Vibration Reducing Gloves.

 So make efforts to start looking after your wrists now to protect your livelihood.

-Look After Your Hands As They Look After You
+Look After Your Hands So They Can Look After You

 Now that we've looked at how to protect your wrists, it's time to focus on your hands.